- ADHD impairs the regulation of brain activity and often affects sleep patterns.

-Treating underlying sleep disorders is an important step toward improving sleep for people with ADHD.
+Diagnosing and treating underlying sleep disorders is an important step toward improving sleep for people with ADHD.
 Ask your doctor for a sleep study to rule out any secondary sleep disorders that may need to be treated along with your ADHD.
-A good doctor should monitor potential sleep problems on an ongoing basis, as these tend to develop over time.
+A qualified physician should monitor potential sleep problems on an ongoing basis, as these tend to develop over time.

 Experts are cautiously optimistic that sleep interventions may be key to improving not only sleep, but also ADHD symptoms and the effects of ADHD medication .
-Indeed, preliminary studies have found that behavioral sleep interventions improve sleep, ADHD symptoms, quality of life, daily functioning, behavior, and working memory.
+Indeed, preliminary studies have found that behavioral sleep interventions improve sleep, ADHD symptoms, daily functioning, behavior, and working memory.

 For children, adolescents, and adults with ADHD, a consistent bedtime routine and healthy sleep hygiene practices can help reinforce the connection between bed and sleep.
 Try making gradual changes and note where you see improvements to develop a system that works for you.
 Some tips include:

-People with ADHD also frequently have trouble waking up in the morning.
-For help getting out of bed, try using light therapy or plan something enjoyable for when you get out of bed, such as exercise or a nice breakfast
+People with ADHD frequently report having trouble waking up in the morning.
+For help getting out of bed, try using light therapy or plan something enjoyable for when you get out of bed, such as exercise or a nice breakfast.

-The Children and Adults with ADHD organization recommends using a rewards-based system for sleep problems in young children with ADHD.
-It may also help to offer reassurance by checking frequently on your child.
+The Children and Adults with ADHD organization recommends using a reward-based system to manage sleep problems in young children with ADHD.
+Caregivers can also offer reassurance by checking frequently on their child.
 For people of any age with ADHD, talking with a trusted confidant, keeping a worry journal, or using relaxation techniques such as guided imagery may help make bedtime less stressful.

-Sleep medication may not be appropriate for people with ADHD, but you can talk to your doctor about adding supplements or tweaking your medication schedule to optimize it for sleep.
-Some people with ADHD find it helps alertness to take their medication about an hour before waking up.
+Sleep medication may not be appropriate for people with ADHD, but some people may find it helpful to talk to a doctor about adding supplements or adjusting their medication schedule to optimize sleep.
+Some people with ADHD report that taking their medication about an hour after waking up improves levels of alertness throughout the day.
 Adolescents and adults with sleep problems may benefit from cognitive behavioral therapy for insomnia (CBT-I).